TeachBooks/Nested-Books/nested_book_workflow.md

 7. Build the book using `jupyter-book build book/` in template repo.
 8. If everything is fine, commit `.gitmodules`, and `_toc.yml` and paths (staged by git submodule) and push to your book template repository.
+9. You may speed up the cloning by using `--depth` in the submodule `add` command.

 ## Example